Precedent Setting Decision: Endangered Species Act Protects Captive Animals

 Eighth Circuit Court of Appeals affirms roadside zoo’s substandard care of endangered animals violated federal law

-ST. LOUIS – Today the Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, scored a major victory for endangered animals living in captivity.
+ST. LOUIS, Missouri– Today the Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, scored a major victory for endangered animals living in captivity.
 A three-judge panel of the Eighth Circuit issued a unanimous decision upholding a district court’s 2016 ruling that Cricket Hollow Animal Park (formerly Cricket Hollow Zoo), a roadside zoo in Manchester, Iowa, violated the Endangered Species Act (ESA) by providing substandard care for the four tigers and three lemurs who were the subject of the lawsuit.

 “The court’s decision affirms that endangered animals enjoy the same protections whether in captivity or the wild,” said Animal Legal Defense Fund Executive Director Stephen Wells.
 “The Eighth Circuit’s ruling puts roadside zoos, circuses and private owners on notice that they can no longer ignore endangered animals’ unique biological and psychological needs.”

 The district court relied on an extensive record including expert witnesses, admissions from the owners of Cricket Hollow Zoo and U.S. Department of Agriculture inspection records documenting dozens of serious violations including filthy enclosures and inadequate veterinary care.
 The district court also prohibited the defendants from obtaining endangered animals in the future unless they demonstrate they can provide proper care.